Share this Article

-Thanks to its arts and nightlife scene, this Brooklyn neighborhood has some serious hipster cred.
+Bushwick's arts and nightlife scene makes it popular with the art-school-grad set.
 Like most places described that way, it's gotten significantly less affordable in recent years.
-If you work in Midtown East you could either take the M (and walk a bit east), or the L to the 6—but remember: The L train is set to be shut down for a bit in 2019.
+If you work in Midtown East you could either take the M (and walk a bit east), or take the L to the 6—but remember: the L train is set to be shut down for 15 months starting in 2019.
 (Pictured above: Mike Steele/Flickr)

 What you'll find: The median rent is $2,500 and median sales price $535,000.
 If you're looking for a one-bedroom, expect to pay at least $1,700.
 To buy a one-bedroom, new condos start around $500,000.

 Editor’s note: An earlier version of this post was published in October 2015 and has been updated with new information in January 2019.